 - CAPTRUST reaches over $300 billion in assets under management.

-- CAPTRUST continues it’s acquisition growth strategy with the addition of FiduciaryVest, Watermark Asset Management, Rogers Financial, Cornerstone Capital Advisors, and McQueen, Ball and Associates.
+- CAPTRUST continues it’s acquisition growth strategy with the addition of FiduciaryVest, Watermark Asset Management, Rogers Financial, Cornerstone Capital Advisors, McQueen, Ball and Associates, South Texas Money Management, and Boston Advisors.

 CAPTRUST Community Foundation